projectname94/project-voice_activated/lectures/api_advanced_features.md

 Annyang will not start listening until the user clicks on the 'talk to me' button.

 ### 3. Acknowledge received input
-A gif of an ear with a rainbow of information emmiting into it is display when `annyang` recognizing speech/sound.
+A gif of an ear with a rainbow of information emmiting into it is display when `annyang` recognizes speech/sound.

 ### 4. Show output
 A response appears underneath the prompt that the code is responding to.